Free Pattern: Cozy Mittens You’ll Love to Knit

 Round 6: *K2Tog; repeat from * to end of round (8 stitches)..

-Fasten off and continue to Thumb.
+Fasten off and then continue to Thumb.

 Thumb: